Geology Site Account

 Brief description of site:

 Between Stonehouse Lane and Canterbury Way (the Dartford Tunnel approach road) is the Dolphin Chalk Quarry, now used as an industrial estate.
 It has fine exposures of Upper Chalk with remarkably regular bands of flint, possibly representing climate cycles in the Cretaceous period.
-No other chalk quarry in Essex has such features.

 Summary of the geological interest: